NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

 - All prerequisites outlined in Basic Scenario

-- Understanding the Automated alert deployment lab and how terraform interacts with variable files
+- Understanding the basic and how terraform interacts with variable files

 - GitHub Account